 Function: Plant growth, chlorophyll and carbohydrate production.

-Sign of deficiency: Young leaves turn yellow or very pale but veins remain green (chlorosis); growth is weakened and stunted.
+Signs of nutrient deficiency: Young leaves turn yellow or very pale but veins remain green (chlorosis); growth is weakened and stunted.

 Sign of excess: None known.